Subnatural-linewidth fluorescent single photons: Subnatural-linewidth single photons

 Single-photon character is the global property of fluorescence including all spectral components.
-And, according to Ref.~\cite{Hanschke2020_Origin, Phillips2020_Photon}, only when the detector (or filter) bandwidth is much larger than the linewidth of fluorescent photon so that the dominant fluorescent components are included, can single-photon character be maintained when detected.
-Therefore, to test whether the SPS with a linewidth much smaller than the natural linewidth of emitter is obtained successfully, we consider the response of single photon on the detector with a certain bandwidth, which can be described by the zero delay two-photon correlation~\cite{del-Valle2012_Theory}
+According to Refs.~\cite{Hanschke2020_Origin, Phillips2020_Photon}, only when the bandwidth of detector (or filter) is much larger than the linewidth of fluorescent single photons so that the dominant fluorescent components are included, can single-photon character be maintained when detected.
+Therefore, to verify the realization of the subnatural linewidth single photons, we consider the response of the fluorescence from transition $|e\rangle\rightarrow |a\rangle$ on the detector with a certain bandwidth, which can be described by the zero-delay two-photon correlation~\cite{Valle2012_Theory}

-We show the correlation $g_s^{(2)}(0)$ as a function of the detection bandwidth and the intensities of the external fields in Fig.~\ref{fig-Lambda_g20l}.
-It can be demonstrated that when the detection bandwidth is approaching the natural linewidth of the emitter, an excellent single-photon response for the single-photon emission is realized on the detector.
-According to the earlier discussion on the spectral and statistical properties of the resonance fluorescence of emitter, the physical origin of the excellent single-photon response on the detector can be understood.
-In terms of frequency, we know that in the weak excitation regime, almost all the spectral components of fluorescence are concentrated on a bandwidth which is much smaller than the natural linewidth of the emitter.
-Therefore, when filtered by a detection bandwidth approaching the natural linewidth of emitter, all spectral components of the fluorescence are proportionally responded to by the detector, and thus the perfect single-photon character of the fluorescence is preserved well.
-In turn, the excellent single-photon response for the quantum source on the detector can also confirm the previous conclusion that the dominant components of fluorescence are concentrated on a bandwidth much smaller than the natural linewidth of emitter.
+In Fig.~\ref{Fig-3}, we show the correlation $g_s^{(2)}(0)$ as a function of the detection bandwidth and the intensities of the external fields.
+It reveals that when the detection bandwidth approaches the natural linewidth of the emitter, an excellent single-photon response for the fluorescence can appear on the detector, i.e., $g_s^{(2)}(0) \rightarrow 0$.
+In contrast, for the fluorescence from a normal two-level system in the weak excitation regime where the main fluorescent components are focused on an ultranarrow coherent peak, the two-photon correlation on the detector deviates significantly from zero at the same bandwidth as shown in Fig.~\ref{Fig-3}(b), implying the destruction of single-photon character of fluorescence~\cite{Hanschke2020_Origin, Phillips2020_Photon, Carreno2018_Joint}.
+According to the earlier discussion on the spectral and statistical properties of the fluorescence from transition $|e\rangle\rightarrow |a\rangle$, the physical origin of the excellent single-photon response on the detector can be understood.
+In the weak excitation regime, almost all the spectral components of fluorescence are concentrated on a bandwidth that is significantly smaller than the natural linewidth of the emitter.
+Therefore, when the detection bandwidth approaches the natural linewidth of the emitter, all spectral components of the fluorescence are proportionally responded to by the detector.
+Accordingly, the perfect single-photon character of the fluorescence is well preserved.
+In turn, the excellent single-photon response for the quantum source on the detector also confirms the previous conclusion that the dominant components of fluorescence are concentrated on a bandwidth significantly smaller than the natural linewidth of the emitter.